yeniHan/PP03_Bulletin-board/README.md

 P.S.
 Since I made this as a practice, it has many incomplete parts. <br/>
 For example, not using hash codes when sending passwords, inefficient ways to create HTML elements. <br/>
-I am planning to improve these parts soon.
+I am planning to improve those parts soon.